Becoming a French Teacher

 A French teacher instructs students in French language skills and introduces them to French culture.
-Language teachers who offer instruction to children in public schools may be most commonly found in middle school and high school settings.
+Language teachers offer instruction to children in a variety of settings, but are most commonly found in middle school and high school settings.
 These educators plan and deliver lessons, assign and assess practice work and evaluate student progress throughout the school year.
-They are often responsible for students in common areas, such as hallways and lunchrooms, in addition.
-Working with young people who may be unmotivated or unruly can be demanding and tiring.
-Many find great rewards when they are able to observe the many milestones reached by their students, however.
+Additionally, they are often responsible for students in common areas, such as hallways and lunchrooms.
+Working with young people who may be unmotivated or unruly can be demanding and tiring, but many find great rewards when they are able to observe the many milestones reached by their students.

+The first step towards becoming a French teacher is earning a bachelor's degree.
 A bachelor's degree is the minimum educational requirement to apply for state teaching licensure.
-Future French teachers may select from several majors, such as teaching French, education with a minor in French or French with a minor in education, depending on the school they choose to attend.
-Program coursework may include general education courses, in addition to classes in French literature, conversation and composition, French culture, teaching methods in foreign language and working with special needs students.
-While enrolled in college, a prospective French teacher is required to complete an internship or a supervised work program at a local school.
-Students can complete the internship at an elementary, middle or secondary school, depending on the age of the students they wish to teach.
+Future French teachers may select from several majors, such as French, education with a minor in French or French with a minor in education, depending upon the school they choose to attend.
+Program coursework may include general education courses, in addition to classes on French literature, conversation and composition, French culture, teaching methods in foreign language and working with special needs students.
+While enrolled in college, a prospective French teacher is required to complete an internship or a supervised work program at an elementary, middle or secondary school, depending on the age of the students they wish to teach.

 - Complete a semester or a year abroad.
 Spending time with native French speakers can help students fine-tune their language skills and become immersed in the culture.
 Students normally receive academic credit for time spent studying abroad.

 - Work as a substitute teacher while attending college.
 Substitute teaching offers students the opportunity to gain experience in the classroom and develop effective communication and classroom management skills.

 - Agricultural Education for Teachers

 - Driver Safety Teacher Education